-- The resident is unable to dispose of garbage on the scheduled day, he will have to wait until the next day. - In some areas, the interval between dates maybe four or three days.
-If it is decaying debris like disposable foods, they will decompose, breeding worms and rodents around it, causing odors and polluting the environment.
+- The resident is unable to dispose of garbage on the scheduled day; he will have to wait until the next day. - In some areas, the interval between dates maybe four or three days.
+If it is decaying debris like disposable foods, it will decompose while, breeding

-The public can have a lot of problems disposing of non-biodegradable waste and they are many problems with waste sorting as well as recycling.
+The public can have a lot of problems in disposing of non-biodegradable waste and they are many problems with waste sorting as well as recycling.

-A problem faced by Truck drivers
+A problem faced by Truck drivers,

 - The main problem here is that even though they have been given the proper roads, they have to park the truck near every road and every house to see if there is any garbage.
-This consumes their time as well as labor. - Householders do not properly sort garbage and face problems in garbage collection. - Similarly, worms and rodents can breed in decaying materials such as disposable foods, which have been deteriorating for days, and they may be exposed to various diseases while doing so.
+This consumes their time as well as labor. - Householders do not properly sort garbage and face problems in garbage collection. - Similarly, worms and rodents can breed in decaying materials such as disposable foods, which have been deteriorating for days, and they may be exposed to various diseases while collecting garbage.

-3. Technology Adopted
+B. Technology Adopted

 Using acceptable tools is essential to developing a defectminimized productive system.
 Failure to do so may result in the development of a system with unnecessary bugs and errors using inappropriate tools.
 Therefore, it is essential to choose the right tools while creating a system so that a superior product can be developed.
 However, these technologies could lead to the creation of a system that requires a lot of time and resources to complete a task that the system had expected.
 The usage of application programming languages and the other required tools is crucial for the development of a successful system.
 As a result, these technologies and tools can contribute to the system's development in the least amount of time.
 Instead of using a manual approach, this type of application seeks to provide users with a more effective work system.
-This research purpose is to develop an Automated solid waste management collection "Bin-eazy" Mobile application and Web application.
-This mobile application has two types of users: citizens and Municipal council Truck drivers.
+This research purpose is to develop an automated solid waste management collection "Bin-Eazy" mobile application and web application.
+This mobile application has two types of users: citizens and municipal council Truck drivers.
 This mobile application supports the following technologies:

-2. Google Map API:
+1) Google Map API:

 Google provides technology and an application called Google Maps for its online mapping platform.
 The Google Maps API enables you to produce customized maps that can be used in cutting-edge Google Maps-based apps.
 In all Maps API applications, the maps are loaded using an API key.
 The API key is free, but Google will monitor your application's use of the Maps API and, if it reaches the use cap, require you to purchase more capacity.
 (Smita S, et al, 2019) Here, Google Maps is mainly used to help truck drivers find the optimal route to collect waste.
-Truck drivers are shown only the request to collect garbage bins and garbage dump through Google Maps, so they can reach them using the best short path in a very short time. fuel, money, and time can be saved by these methods.
+Truck drivers are shown only the request to collect garbage bins and garbage dump through Google Maps, so they can reach them using the best shortest path in a very short time.
+Fuel, money, and time can be saved by these methods.
 The second major step here is that citizens can also use Google Maps to find the garbage truck.

-3. Flutter:
+2) Flutter: